Kingswhale-Nig/smd/README.md

-# smd
+# SM Dynamics

-SM Dynamics Reporting App
+SM Dynamics Activities Reporting App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application development.

 A few resources to get you started if this is your first Flutter project: